 Looking for different Twitter widget examples that you can easily display on your website?
 You’ve come to the right place.

 Embedding Twitter feeds on your WordPress website can help boost engagement and grow your business in no time.

 But Twitter only lets its users embed limited Twitter feeds, so you can’t optimize it and make it an effective marketing tool for your brand.

-Plus, every embedded Twitter timeline has links to step-by-step tutorials.
-So you can easily add them to your WordPress — in just under 5 minutes.
-Yes, even if you’re a complete newbie!
+Plus, we also have step-by-step tutorials so you can easily add them to your WordPress in just under 5 minutes — even if you’re a complete newbie!

 Ready to find out the different Twitter feeds you can integrate on your site?
 Let’s get started.

 1. Home Timeline

 When you display your home timeline on your WordPress, you embed a Twitter feed with tweets from yourself and the Twitter users you follow.